 • Traveling Nano Exhibit

-The Traveling Nano Exhibit continues to tour Nebraska and has been viewed by over 25,000 people from Chadron to Lincoln!
+The Traveling Nano Exhibit continues to tour and has been viewed by over 80,000 people from Chadron , Nebraska to Waterloo, Iowa!
 This exciting 400-sq.-ft. exhibit uses hands-on activities to communicate about the extremely small scale of nanoscience and how interactions of materials at this tiny level shape our world in powerful ways.
 The exhibit was created by NISE Net—the Nanoscale Informal Science Education Network—and is sponsored by the University of Nebraska-Lincoln’s Nebraska Center for Materials and Nanoscience (NCMN) and the Nebraska Nanoscale Facility (NNF).

 - June - August 2015: Strategic Air & Space Museum